zteeed/zteeed.github.io/_posts/2020-01-08-some-tricks-about-python-compilation.md

 <img src="/images/posts/PythonCompilation/demo2.png">

-Let's imagine you have copyed the folder `images` inside the executable, you can access to this folder inside the temp folder `AppData\Local\Temp\_MEI...`
+Let's imagine you have copied the folder `images` inside the executable, you can access this folder inside the temp folder `AppData\Local\Temp\_MEI...`

 <img src="/images/posts/PythonCompilation/cmd9.png">